 We also had to fill our water, Daniel's bay was just a short sail away and was the best place to do it.
 The anchorage was beautiful, smaller, with high cliffs on one side, if you looked carefully you could see goats walking on its ridges, we could hear them too, bleating in succession.
-We asked our neighbour, a german sailor, where to get water.
+We asked our neighbor, a german sailor, where to get water.
 He smiled, and told us that he was going there now.

 We followed him into the mouth of the river.
 There was a lot of current and swell, and the water was shallow, if we weren't careful we'd end up on the rocks for sure.
 The german guy was ahead of us, proceeding slowly, every now and then he pulled up his outboard, avoiding rocks no doubt.
 We mirrored his movements.

 We said to ourselves, nervously, all the while wondering how it is he knew where the rocks were.
 The water wasn't any clearer here.
 We preferred not to dwell on this, not because it made us nervous, but because we had to focus on what was happening now.
 We went past the ugly bit of the river, and arrived into the calm bit, relieved.
 The river was long and narrow, bordered by many trees, it felt like being on the Amazon.
 Not that I've been on the Amazon, say, it's my mind's memory of a film about what it was like to be on the Amazon.

 The german guy arrived near a grassy shore, and tied the dinghy to a tree.
 We did the same.

 We looked up at the top of the tree we had moored onto, and there was, indeed, a lot of them up there, waiting to kill us perhaps, we thought, or maybe they just didn't feel like it today.